Jumpstart Lab Curriculum

 To see how it works:

-• Cut the %li and everything beneath it to your clipboard
+• Cut the li and everything beneath it to your clipboard

-• Delete the - @articles.each line
+• Delete the <% @articles.each do |article| %> line

 1